Dima-Ponomarev/Odin-rock-paper-scissors/README.md

-This is a project that i'm doing within The Odin Project
+This is a project is a part of the Odin Project curriculum